-Students will decide upon an area of interest and a faculty member to direct the project.
+Students will decide upon an area of interest and a faculty member (mentor) to direct the project.
 Students are encouraged to develop an original research question but some AuD research projects may arise from the collaboration of the student and a faculty member on a project related to an ongoing line of research.
 Therefore, it is beneficial for students to actively discuss possible research project ideas with course instructors, advisors, and other faculty members.
 Students are encouraged to initiate this process at the beginning of their second year in the program.

-Students need to select the committee of their capstone project.
-It is expected that the student and the committee chair will interact closely to refine the original project idea into its final form, develop a proposal, conduct the project, moderate the student's oral presentation, and assist in the development of the presentation of the project at a professional meeting.
-In this respect, the chair is expected to provide guidance and mentorship to the student during all phases of the research experience, and, as necessary, to consult with the other committee members as the project is developed, initiated, and brought to fruition.
+It is expected that the student will interact closely with the mentor to refine the original project idea into its final form, develop a proposal, conduct the project, moderate the student's oral presentation, and assist in the development of the presentation of the project at a professional meeting.
+In this respect, the mentor is expected to provide guidance to the student during all phases of the research experience, and, as necessary, to consult with other faculty members as the project is developed, initiated, and brought to fruition.

-B. AuD Capstone Project Committee
+B. AuD Capstone Project Committee (optional)